 Social isolation can and will create loneliness.
 But we can make it a time to remember the past and reflect on the good times.
 Also, make it a time to reach out—virtually—to others who share these same feelings, to fight any feelings of depression, emptiness or despair.
 Use phones to text, Facetime, talk, and connect with each other.
 Schedule Skype meals to share virtually across the planet.

-Adopt or foster a pet in need–the ongoing crisis could increase pet deaths if/when shelters are forced to shut down.
+Adopt or foster a pet in need–the ongoing crisis could increase pet deaths if/when shelters must shut down.
 If you’re home now during the day, a foster cat or dog could save you both from depression.

 Treasure your own pets and family.
 Connect to protect yourselves and each other.